javascript-tutorial/en.javascript.info/8-async/01-callback-hell/article.md

 };
 ```

 See?
-There's no deep nesting now, because we moved every function to the top.
+It does the same, and there's no deep nesting now, because we moved every function to the top.
 But the code looks like a torn apart spreadsheet.
 We need to eye-jump between pieces while reading it.
+It's not very readable, especially if you are not familiar with it and don't know where to eye-jump.

-The functions `step*` have no use, they are only created to evade the "pyramid of doom".
+Also the functions `step*` have no use, they are only created to evade the "pyramid of doom".

+So we'd like to have a better way of coding for complex asynchronous actions.

 Luckily, there are other ways to evade such pyramids.
-Most modern code makes use of "promises", we'll study them in the next chapter.
+For instance, we can use "promises", described in the next chapter.